 </section>

-Focus Management: React’s virtual DOM can complicate focus management.
-Implement explicit focus control for modal dialogs, expandable sections, and dynamic content updates using refs and useEffect:
+Using HTML5 semantic elements like <main>, <nav>, and <section> to create landmark regions also assists keyboard and screen reader navigation.
+Focus management is another critical area, as React’s virtual DOM can complicate it.
+Explicit focus control should be implemented for modal dialogs, expandable sections, and dynamic content updates using refs and useEffect:

 const modalRef = useRef(null);